Are you an ADHD entrepreneur?

 If you fit this description, whether formally diagnosed or not, an ADHD coach can really help.
 You can work with a coach who understands your nature, and can work in you “executive” team.
 As a business coach they can work with you to find lasting solutions: whether hiring a PA, creating a better routine, resolving a key decision or defining a strategy.
 In theory you might do this alone but the reality is you won’t.

-ADHD entrepreneurs prefer action to reflection and planning, so a coach helps you focus on these essential elements of your business.
+ADHD entrepreneurs prefer action to reflection and planning, so a coach helps you focus on these essential elements of your business, book a call to discuss whether I could help.

 We are what we eat.
 Choose the foods that boost your brain